smaclell/smaclell.github.io/_drafts/principle-of-least-privelege-for-code.md

 refactored and improved.
 By keeping as much code private/internal you can you decrease the surface area of the public API.
 If it ain't pubic it is private.

-In this post I am going to go show how to control visibility in C#.
-With these tools you can shape your classes to only allow the behaviour and visibility you want.
+In this post I am going to go show how to classes and assemblies in C#.
+While these ideas are applicable at many levels I find they are easier to apply to raw code.
+The examples will show how you can shape your classes to only allow the behaviour and visibility you want.

 TODO: indicate focus is on C#, assemblies and types

 The Basics: Classes
 ===============================================================================

+Here is the story of two classes.
+One is very open and could easily by used in ways you would not want.
+The second is locked down so it can only be used in the way it was intended.
+The goal is to streamline the API provided by your classes and assemblies.

+// TODO: Travis recommended writing side by side example then breaking them down.
+{% highlight csharp %}
+public class CsvCalculator {
+    public int Process( string filePath ) { ... }
+    public int Add( IEnumeable<int> values ) { ... }
+}
+{% endhighlight %}

 Classes tend to be a bit chunkier.
 They provide larger entry points to the concrete behaviour your library or project provides.